jaebradley/notes/Software Engineering/Computers/Operating Systems/Operating Systems: Three Easy Pieces/Chapter 43: Log-structured File Systems.md

 * File system performance is largely determined by write performance
 * Random I/O performance is much less performant than sequential I/O
   * Using disks in a sequential manner will lead to larger performance advantages
-* The Unix File System performans a large number of writes when creating a new file with a size of one block
+* The Unix File System performs a large number of writes when creating a new file with a size of one block
-  * Writes a new indoe
+  * Writes a new inode
   * Writes updates to the inode bitmap
   * Writes to the directory data block for the file
   * Writes to the new data block that is part of the new file